-This is a simple roasted jalapeno method when you are planning to roast a small number of jalapenos. it is a simple process but needs all your attention till the peppers are completely done.
-When roasting in the stovetop-the open flame method, I would suggest roasting the jalapenos as the whole because it is easy to handle.
+This is a simple roasted jalapeno method when planning to roast several jalapenos. it is a simple process but needs all your attention till the peppers are completely done.
+When burning in the stovetop-the open flame method, I would suggest roasting the jalapenos as a whole because it is easy to handle.

 Step 1.
-Switch on the style in low to medium heat, place the jalapenos lower the flame.
+Switch on the style in low to medium heat, and place the jalapenos to lower the flame.

 Step 2.
-Wait until the pepper discolors. use tongs to rotate it to get roasted on the other sides as well. repeat until the entire surface roasted evenly.
+Wait until the pepper discolors.
+Use tongs to rotate it to get roasted on the other sides.
+Repeat until the entire surface is roasted evenly.

 Step 3.
 Transfer to a plate and cover it with a bowl.
-And allow it to rest for 10 minutes.
+Allow it to rest for 10 minutes.
 Steam forms and helps the pepper's skin to get released.

 Step 4.
-Now peel the skin and store in an air sealed container.
+Now peel the skin and store it in an air-sealed container.

 In the grill

-A reliable method when is roasting jalapenos in large batches. use a slotted tray for grilling jalapenos to avoid the papers get stuck in between the grill lines.
+A reliable method is roasting jalapenos in large batches.
+Use a slotted tray for grilling jalapenos to avoid the papers getting stuck between the grill lines.

 Step 1.
-Set the grill in the medium to low flame.
+Set the grill on a medium to low flame.

 Step 2.
 Arrange the peppers in a slotted tray.
 Drizzle vegetable oil evenly over the peppers.

 Step 3.
-Grill for 5 minutes under the size charred, and flip to the other sites and roast for another 5 minutes until the edges are charred.
+Grill for 5 minutes under the size charred, flip to the other sites and roast for another 5 minutes until the edges are burned.

 In the air fryer

 Step 1.
-Cut the jalapenos into two and place the jalapenos in the large bowl.
+Cut the jalapenos into two and place them in a large bowl.

 Step 2.
 Drizzle half a teaspoon of vegetable oil to coat the jalapeno.